dollalilz/2041_20T2/cheatsheet.md (1).md

 ```
 ### `join`: database operator
 Merges two files using values in a field in each files as a common key.
 Key field can be in a different position but the files must e ordered on that field.
+- pretty standard stdin and file
+- reading from stdin, put a dash in front of it e.g.
+`egrep 'COMP' enrollments|sort|join -program_codes`
 Default key field: 1
 ```bash
 -1 k 	key field in first file is k